Matthew Lutton

-Matthew Lutton (born 28 July 1984) is an Australian theatre and opera director.
+Matthew Lutton is an Australian theatre and opera director.
+He was associate director of the Black Swan Theatre Company in 2006.
+He was the founder and director of ThinIce theatre company (2002–2012) in Perth, Western Australia.
+Moving to Melbourne in 2011, he was first associate artist (directing), and from 2015 artistic director and co-CEO of Malthouse Theatre.
+In March 2025 he was appointed artistic director of the Adelaide Festival for three years, starting with the 2026 festival.

-Early life and training
+Early life and education

+Matthew Lutton was born in Perth, Western Australia.
+He grew up in the suburb of Wembley, and spent much time as a boy playing on the shores of Lake Monger.
+His maternal grandmother, Bethwyn Taylor, was a theosophist and painter.
+She died when Lutton was 17, and the family moved into her house, where his mother, Susan, had grown up, in Doubleview, near Scarborough Beach.

-Lutton was born at Perth, Western Australia.
-He attended Perth's Hale School, graduating in 2001.
-From 2002 to 2004 he studied Theatre Arts at the Western Australian Academy of Performing Arts, and in 2011 relocated to Melbourne.
+He attended Perth's Hale School, an Anglican school, graduating in 2001.

+He studied theatre arts at the Western Australian Academy of Performing Arts.

+Career

 Theatre

-In 2002 Matthew Lutton formed the ThinIce theatre company which staged Ionesco's The Bald Prima Donna at the 2003 Perth International Fringe Festival.
+In 2002 Lutton formed the ThinIce theatre company, which staged Ionesco's The Bald Prima Donna at the 2003 Perth International Fringe Festival.
 For ThinIce he directed the premiere of Brendan Cowell's play Bed at Perth Institute of Contemporary Arts and devised two new works with Eamon Flack, The Gathering in 2005 and The Goose Chase in 2007.
-The Goose Chase was a solo piece for Eamon Flack, co-produced with Deckchair Theatre.
+The Goose Chase was a solo piece for Flack, co-produced with Deckchair Theatre.

-Lutton was appointed the Artistic Director of Black Swan Theatre Company's emerging artists' program at the BSX-Theatre in 2003 where, between 2003 and 2006, he directed Harold Pinter's Mountain Language, Mrozek's Striptease, Büchner's Woyzeck and Dürrenmatt's The Visit.
-He became the Associate Director of the Black Swan Theatre Company in 2006, and in 2007 directed Mishima's The Lady Aoi for the Perth International Arts Festival.
+Lutton was appointed the artistic director of Black Swan Theatre Company's emerging artists' program at the BSX-Theatre in 2003 where, between 2003 and 2006, he directed Harold Pinter's Mountain Language, Mrozek's Striptease, Büchner's Woyzeck and Dürrenmatt's The Visit.
+He became the associate director of the Black Swan Theatre Company in 2006, and in 2007 directed Mishima's The Lady Aoi for the Perth International Arts Festival.

-In 2008 Lutton was Michael Kantor's Assistant Director on Malthouse Theatre's production of Moliere’s Tartuffe in Melbourne.
+In 2008 Lutton was Michael Kantor's assistant director on Malthouse Theatre's production of Molière's Tartuffe in Melbourne.
 Kantor fell ill two days before rehearsals commenced and Lutton was invited to take over the production as director.
-He then went on to direct the world premiere of Tom Holloway's play Don’t Say the Words at Sydney's Griffin Theatre Company and Red Shoes (a version of the Hans Christian Andersen story adapted by Humphrey Bower) for ThinIce and Artrage.
+He then went on to direct the world premiere of Tom Holloway's play Don't Say the Words at Sydney's Griffin Theatre Company and Red Shoes (a version of the Hans Christian Andersen story adapted by Humphrey Bower) for ThinIce and Artrage.